jannecederberg/disqus-notify-content-author/readme.txt

   - This update addresses that.

 = 1.1.1 (2015-09-18) =
 Remove post type dependent notification triggering due to it not working correctly.
-Attempting to add it back later.
+Adding it back in v1.2.

 = 1.1 (2015-09-18) =
 * Added possibility for users to opt-out of these notifications.
 This is useful for users who are also Disqus comment moderators; without opting out they will receive two notifications regarding comments posted on their own articles: one from Disqus due to moderator role and another from this plugin.